Joseph Story: Supreme Court

 Story's opinion in Martin v.
 Hunter's Lessee (1816) was profoundly significant before Story ever so much as addressed the issue explicitly.
 The manner in which Story framed the American republic is profoundly indicative of his philosophy.
 Story noted, "The Constitution of the United States was ordained and established not by the States in their sovereign capacities, but emphatically, as the preamble of the Constitution declares, by 'the people of the United States.'"

-Regarding the nominal issue of the case, whether the Supreme Court possessed appellate jurisdiction over the states, Story argued that the Court must possess such jurisdiction.
-Without national oversight over local courts the law could become discordant.
+Regarding the nominal issue of the case, whether the Supreme Court possessed appellate jurisdiction over the states, Story argued that the Court must have such jurisdiction.
+Without national oversight over local courts, the law could become discordant.
 This fear of discordant law was part of Story's belief in legal science, in this instance manifested as a belief in the uniformity of law.
 Without uniformity, each state would be allowed to develop its own idiosyncrasies, and such provincialism ran contrary to Story's aim of a national republic.
 Story cited the Constitution's assertion to be "The supreme law of the land" and that "Judges in every state shall be bound thereby".

 The case came to symbolize a profound transformation in Story's tenure on the Court.
 Initially Marshall's most influential ally, Story enjoyed the success that came along with the nearly uniform agreement by the justices in Marshall's Court.
-Following the death of the chief justice and the arrival of the Age of Jackson, Story, for the first time on the bench, seemed out of step with the rest of the Court.
-The Court ruled 4–2 in favor of the Warren Bridge, rejecting the petitioners' claim that their charter granted them exclusive rights.
+Following the election of Andrew Jackson in 1828, Story gradually became out of step with the rest of the Court.
+The transition started with the subsequent appointments to the bench of John McLean in 1829, Henry Baldwin in 1830, and James Wayne in 1835.
+This was further aggravated by the death of Marshall and the appointment in 1836 of Roger Taney, another Jacksonian Democrat, as the Chief Justice.

+Story was forced to come to grips with his new position in the Jacksonian court in Proprietors of the Charles River Bridge v.
+Proprietors of Warren Bridge.
+This 1837 case involved the grant from the Massachusetts legislature, of a 40-year charter of a bridge to a group of private citizens over the Charles river.
+This grant was made with the provision that after the investors collected tolls for 40 years, the bridge would fall into public hands.
+The success of the Charles River Bridge, coupled with the growth of the cities of Boston and Charlestown, led the Massachusetts legislature to prompt the creation of the Warren Bridge, in almost the exact location, but free of toll.
+The creation of a new toll-free bridge, next to the previous one, was objectionable to the owners of the previous bridge, who launched a suit claiming the creation of a new bridge violated their rights.
+On February 14, 1837, the Court ruled 5–2 in favor of the Warren Bridge, rejecting the petitioners' claim that their charter granted them exclusive rights.
 Story, writing for the minority, noted "I stand upon the old law."